Skip to content

 • The LEO network is part of existing departmental delivery for regional offices and not subject to additional resources or discrete funding arrangements.

 It will improve whole of government coordination and information dissemination relating to industry and regional development.
-In addition, the increased engagement on decarbonisation is expected to leverage increased economic prosperity for communities.
+The network can assist you by navigating the support available and providing you with the most relevant information.

 Further resources